GuestbookSign our guestbook ContactGet in touch with the authors ArchiveAll unixwerk articles since 2003

 mylpar3:Not Activated

 Don't know where to start?
-Find the managed system to an LPAR with a query:
+Find all managed systems and LPARs with a query:

 power4: